Jan 13, 2020

 Gathering feedback can help you improve daily operations and boost employee morale.
 A company-wide survey is an excellent way to gauge your team’s happiness and address changes or workplace habits that impact employees.
 Letting your team know you are willing to be flexible and open to comments can help you understand your strengths and know how to work on weaker areas.

 According to a study, 86% of millennials appreciate social responsibility programs in their jobs and would quit if these programs started to slip.
 Employees greatly value companies that are engaged with their community through charity donations or involvement.
 Whether it is charity donation matching, starting a company volunteer program, or sponsoring a community event, your company will benefit from increased employee morale and attracting local customers.

 Working with old equipment can be very frustrating and damaging to employee morale.
 Investing in new technology not only solves this potential issue, but also can be very exciting for your team.
 New software is easy to learn, more intuitive and can help make tasks easier.
 As an added bonus, consider upgrading the machines used the most in the office – your printers and copiers.

 Making your employees feel like they have more than just a job means giving them more than money.
 Establishing a good feedback system and expanding outreach to include local communities can go a long way to motivating your team and make their work feel more meaningful.
 Contact us to see how we can help your team moving forward.

-For more office tech tips, check out our other blogs and subscribe to our email alerts.
+For more office tech tips, check out our most recent blog posts and subscribe to our email alerts.